Operations Research for Logistics - 4GUL0209

 2- Know how to apply the tools: know and know how to carry out simple reasoning (provide proofs for linear programming and graphs, know how to propose recurrence formulas for dynamic programming), and know and know how to carry out basic graph algorithms (basic linear programming algorithms are expected to be mastered, see Prerequisites);

 3- Identify the right tools to solve concrete problems: Model concrete problems using the tools seen in class, and deduce the algorithm(s) needed to solve the problem.
+Take a step back to reflect on modeling choices and their associated societal and environmental impacts.

 Responsible(s)